 Founders Ms. Émilie Dewell from France, and Mr. Abdulla Al Masaood from UAE worked for many months alongside Master Perfumer Olivier Pescheux (together with Mr. Michel Girard of Givaudan) until he was able to create this distinctive olfactory signature.
 The creators placed the date palm’s fronds, husk, and tiny flowers under a bell jar to analyze its natural fragrance in the desert air, then recreated the scent at laboratories in France…and thus was a new creation born.
 This exclusive note of the date palm tree is in the heart of all these excellent (unisex) perfumes!

 It’s no secret that I love deserts, so I was really curious about this whole concept: my first encounter with FO’AH – Perfumes With a Soul happened at Esxence Milan earlier this year and I have had time since then to test them and wear them thoroughly.
 In my opinion, FO’AH is one of the best discoveries I made at Esxence this year!

 I also must say that that the presentation is meticulous and well thought about: every element echoes date palm trees.
-The glass facettes represent the trunk of a tree, the amber colour reflects ripe dates, the rose gold shade is the colour of sand.
-The cap is magnetic, and bottles refillable and the white box is a pearly white monolith magnetic coffret, gracefully opening to reveal heavy glass bottle, beautiful and sophisticated:
+The glass facettes represent the trunk of a tree, the amber color reflects ripe dates, the rose gold shade is the color of sand.
+The cap is magnetic and bottles refillable and the white box is a pearly white monolith magnetic coffret, gracefully opening to reveal heavy glass bottle, beautiful and sophisticated: